Rotana (Sweet Flour Dumplings) is a traditional Garhwali sweet. No celebration of Uttarakhand is complete without it.

 |Powdered Sugar||To Garnish|

-- Make syrup of sugar with 1/2 cup of water.
+- Make syrup of sugar with 1/4 cup of water (or less) just to dissolve the sugar.
 Keep aside to cool.

 - Rub the ghee in wheat flour.

 - Keep aside 2 tbsp of syrup.
 Mix flour, elaichi powder, remaining sugar syrup, milk and coconut and make a tight dough like mathari.
 Keep aside for 10 minutes.

 - Knead the dough again.
 Add some more milk if it’s too hard.